jmandel/interop-2019-nprms/ehi-export.md

 hidden deep within a patient portal experience, or being crippled by the exchange of physical media like CD-ROMs.
 This is critical because:
-* Portals experiences vary, making features difficult to find and correctly describe (e.g., if a third party is trying to guide patients toward the export functoinality in a variety of portals).
+* Portals experiences vary, making features difficult to find and correctly describe (e.g., if a third party is trying to guide patients toward the export functionality in a variety of portals).
 This was a clear challenge for anyone trying to identify the "Transmit to a third party" features of a patient portal in the MU2 timeframe.
 * Managing physical media would take access outside the realm of modern, convenient